-Sleep Apnea: Understand, Diagnose, and Treat Effectively at Clinique Dentaire Rita Issa
+Sleep Apnea Treatment: Understand, Diagnose, and Treat Effectively at Clinique Dentaire Dr. Rita Issa

 What Is Sleep Apnea?

-Sleep apnea is a common breathing disorder that involves repeated pauses in breathing during sleep.
+Sleep apnea is a common breathing disorder that involves repeated pauses in breathing during sleeping.
 These interruptions, called apneas, can last from a few seconds to more than a minute and may occur dozens or even hundreds of times each night.
-They disturb the quality of your sleep and, if left untreated, can lead to daytime fatigue, poor concentration, and more serious health issues.
+They disturb the quality of your rest time and, if left untreated, can lead to daytime fatigue, poor concentration, and more serious health issues.

 Types of Sleep Apnea